 The Best Way to Get from Casablanca to Marrakech.

-First-class tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.
+First-class train tickets are not that much more expensive than the second class fare but are recommended, especially for longer trips.

 First-class compartments will be airconditioned, have more room and allocated seating.
 If you get to the ticket office early enough, you can reserve a window seat in first class which will enable you to enjoy the beautiful scenery along the way.